 A trip to Xebangfai Cave is a fantastic outdoor adventure but due to the remoteness of the location, the difficulty of getting there, and the arduousness of exploring the cave, proper planning and preparation is essential to ensure individual safety at all times.
 As of November 2017 the only tour operation able to provide a properly planned tour, experienced guides, reliable transport, and the correct equipment for the trip, is Green Discovery Laos: https://www.greendiscoverylaos.com/

 The head guide at Green Discovery’s Thakhek office, Ola, is very experienced, knowledgeable, and has made a number of trips to Xebangfai Cave over the past 10 years.
-The standard trip they offer is a 3 day/2 nights outing which also includes the full traverse of the cave river in kayaks on day 2.
-NOTE: the manager of Wang Wang Motorbike Rental, Thakhek, is offering a cheaper trip to Xebangfai Cave but he does not have the inflatable kayaks required to make the full traverse of the cave.
-There are five sets of rapids inside the cave which require manual handling of the kayaks over jumbled masses of rocks, to go from one level to the next.
-It is not possible to do this using the wooden canoes the locals at nearby Nong Ping Village have available for use.
+The standard trip they offer is a 3 day/2 night outing which also includes the full traverse of the cave river in kayaks on day 2.

 Some key points to consider before committing to the trip:

-Equipment: Green Discovery Laos will provide fully equipped, inflatable kayaks for each two man team, including spare paddles, life jackets, and an extra kayak in case of puncturing of a team kayak.
-They will also provide caving helmets, with attached powerful headlamps, and a back-up compliment of spare batteries.
+Green Discovery Laos will provide fully equipped, inflatable kayaks for each two man team, including spare paddles, life jackets, and an extra kayak in case of puncturing of a team kayak.
+They will also provide caving helmets with attached powerful headlamps, with a back-up compliment of spare batteries.

 The trip through the cave: